cartertrafton/bus_tracker/README.md

 - [x] Week 4: Continuing advanced JavaScript & learning Leaflet library
 - [ ] **Week 5: Implementing features (live tracking, bus routes, etc)**
-- [ ] Week 6: Polish and documentation
-- [ ] Week 7: Project Finish - Goal
+- [ ] Week 6: Project Finish - Goal

 Beginning this project I did not know any JavaScript, HTML, or CSS.
 I have used resources such as: